ICCT-ML-in-geodesy/CyGNSS-windspeed/README.md

 ## Installation

+### Local installation

-Clone the git repository and follow the steps described in `tutorial/D4G-Walkthrough.ipynb`
+Clone the git repository, install the conda environment provided in `environment.yml` and follow the steps described in `tutorial/D4G-Walkthrough.ipynb`

+### Colab

+You can run the tutorial in Google Colab (colab.reseach.google.com) using `tutorial/D4G-Interactive.ipynb`.

 ## Support